LoakSubmissions/lightship-ardk-templates/README.md

 * In the project view, go to Resources > ARDK and select the ARDKAuthConfig asset to view in the inspector.
 * Fill in the API Key field by following steps 2 and 3 of this guide: [Authentication](https://lightship.dev/docs/ardk/ardk_fundamentals/authentication.html#doxid-authentication)
 * You can rename the "Your Project" folder in Assets to the name of your experience.
+* Choose a scene template that fits your needs!
+We provide several, each with different features already set up for you.

 ## Help